 - 40) Foot Care Routine foot care unless Medically Necessary.
 This Exclusion applies to care for flat feet, subluxations, cutting or removing corns and calluses; trimming nails; cleaning and preventive foot care, including but not limited to: - a) Cleaning and soaking the feet. - b) Applying skin creams to care for skin tone. - c) Other services that are given when there is not an illness, injury or symptom involving the foot. - 41) Foot Surgery Surgical treatment of flat feet; subluxation of the foot; weak, strained, unstable feet; tarsalgia; metatarsalgia; hyperkeratoses. - 42) Free Care Services you would not have to pay for if you didn't have this Plan.
 This includes, but is not limited to government programs, services during a jail or prison sentence, services you get from Workers Compensation, and services from free clinics. - If your Group is not required to have Workers Compensation coverage, this Exclusion does not apply.
 This Exclusion will apply if you get the benefits in whole or in part.
-This Exclusion also applies whether or not you claim the benefits or compensation, and whether or not you get payments from any third party. - 43) Gene Therapy Gene therapy that introduces or is related to the introduction of genetic material into a person intended to replace or correct faulty or missing genetic material. - 44) Growth Hormone Treatment Any treatment, device, drug, service or supply (including surgical procedures, devices to stimulate growth and growth hormones), solely to increase or decrease height or alter the rate of growth. - 45) Health Club Memberships and Fitness Services Health club memberships, workout equipment, charges from a physical fitness or personal trainer, or any other charges for activities, equipment, or facilities used for physical fitness, even if ordered by a Doctor.
+This Exclusion also applies whether or not you claim the benefits or compensation, and whether or not you get payments from any third party. - 43) Growth Hormone Treatment Any treatment, device, drug, service or supply (including surgical procedures, devices to stimulate growth and growth hormones), solely to increase or decrease height or alter the rate of growth. - 44) Health Club Memberships and Fitness Services Health club memberships, workout equipment, charges from a physical fitness or personal trainer, or any other charges for activities, equipment, or facilities used for physical fitness, even if ordered by a Doctor.
 This Exclusion also applies to health spas.